6 Resources You Need To Use Before (and After) Your Interview

 Dressing for Your Interview

-Skirt or pants?
-Beach shorts or slacks?
-Rotten flip-flops or Oxfords?
 Hopefully, you have a basic idea of how you ought to dress for your interview, but just in case you aren’t sure or for some fresh pointers, visit http://www.everydayinterviewtips.com/ to download an eBook by Lia, a subject matter expert.
 Let her advice guide your wardrobe choices.
 While you’re doing your research into the company you’re interviewing with, find out their dress code and if possible, dress one step above (unless it’s business attire—no need for a tux!).
-Focus your talents on the interview itself rather than burning out your brain power deciding between a ribbed tank-top and a blouse.
+Focus your talents on the interview itself rather than burning out your brain power deciding what you'll wear.

 Practice Makes Presentable